Apply for a HMO licence

 You must licence each property you rent out.
 If you do not have a valid licence you may be prosecuted and fined for each unlicensed property.

-You will need an additional license if your property is in the wards of Brooklands, Elm Park, Gooshays, Harold Wood, Havering Park, Heaton, Mawneys, Pettits, Rainham & Wennington, Romford Town, South Hornchurch and Squirrels Heath
+* You will need an additional licence if your property is in the wards of Brooklands, Elm Park, Gooshays, Harold Wood, Havering Park, Heaton, Mawneys, Pettits, Rainham & Wennington, Romford Town, South Hornchurch and Squirrels Heath

 If you want to operate a house as an HMO, it must have the correct class of planning use.
 You may need to change it from C3 (dwelling house) to C4 (houses in multiple occupation).
 There is no guarantee that your planning application will be approved, but if you rent out your property you must have a property license.
 If you are refused planning permission we cannot refund your licence fee.